10 Best Herbal Essential Oils For Pink Eye

 lavandula angustifolia essential oil

-Lavandula angustifolia, commonly known as English lavender, is a herb widely used in aromatherapy for its calming and antiseptic properties.
+Lavandula angustifolia, commonly known as English lavender, produces a soothing essential oil that has been traditionally used for its calming and anti-inflammatory properties.

 teucrium marum essential oil

-Teucrium marum, commonly known as germander, contains essential oils that have been traditionally used for their anti-inflammatory and antimicrobial properties.
+Teucrium marum, commonly known as germander, contains essential oils that have been traditionally used for their antiseptic and anti-inflammatory properties.

 cinnamomum zeylanicum essential oil

-Cinnamomum zeylanicum, commonly known as cinnamon, produces an essential oil that has been explored for its potential therapeutic properties.
+Cinnamomum zeylanicum, commonly known as cinnamon bark, contains essential oils that have been explored for their potential therapeutic properties, including antimicrobial and anti-inflammatory effects.

 salvia officinalis essential oil